Ghanaati

-Ghanaati (foaled 28 March 2006) is an American-bred, British-trained Thoroughbred racehorse.
+Ghanaati (28 March 2006 – July 2026) was an American-bred, British-trained Thoroughbred racehorse.
 In a racing career which lasted from September 2008 and October 2009 she ran six times and won three races.
 After winning one minor race as a two-year-old she won the Classic 1000 Guineas at Newmarket Racecourse on her first appearance in 2009.
-She then won the Coronation Stakes at Royal Ascot and was placed in both the Sussex Stakes at Goodwood and the Sun Chariot Stakes at Newmarket before being retired at the end of the season.
+She then won the Coronation Stakes at Royal Ascot and placed in both the Sussex Stakes at Goodwood and the Sun Chariot Stakes at Newmarket before being retired at the end of the season.

 Background

-Ghanaati is a "big, strong", dark-coated bay mare bred by her owner, Hamdan Al Maktoum's Shadwell Farm at Lexington, Kentucky.
+Ghanaati was a "big, strong", dark-coated bay mare bred by her owner, Hamdan Al Maktoum's Shadwell Farm at Lexington, Kentucky.
 Her dam, Sarayir won three races, and as a daughter of the mare Height of Fashion, was a sister of Nashwan, Unfuwain and Nayef.
 In addition to Ghanaati, Sarayir produced the Cumberland Lodge Stakes winner Mawatheeq.
 As a descendant of the 1000 Guineas winner Highclere, Ghanaati is also closely related to the Japanese champion Deep Impact.
 Ghanaati's sire, the 2000 European Horse of the Year Giant's Causeway has, as of 2012, sired the winners of more than 20 Group One/Grade I races and more than £5,000,000 in prize money.
 He was Leading sire in North America in 2009 and 2010.

-Ghanaati was trained by Barry Hills at Lambourn and ridden in five of her six races by her trainer's son Richard.
+She was trained by Barry Hills at Lambourn and ridden in five of her six races by her trainer's son Richard.
 The filly's name is Arabic and means "my love".